 CNX Cinch Nut is designed to limit story drifts of multi-story buildings and eliminate additional structural damage caused by loose connections in floor framing.

 The MiTek Z4 CNX-Series Cinch Nut is a shrinkage compensating take-up device that keeps connections of Tie-Down Runs tight to the floor framing members when shrinkage and compression of wood fibers occur.
 The Cinch Nut uses an internal self-ratcheting action that permits movement, or “travel” perpetually in one direction along the length of a threaded rod.
-When connected to the floor framing, the Cinch Nut travels down the Z-Rod with the building as it shrinks and compresses.
+When connected to the floor framing, the Cinch Nut travels down the threaded rod with the building as it shrinks and compresses.
 The CNX Series Cinch Nut is available in 1/8 inch increments for installation with threaded rods that are 3/8 inch through 1-1/2 inch diameter.

 - Features perpetual ratcheting along the length of a threaded rod that is not limited like the energy stored in a spring loaded device.